-Sec.
+New Sec.
 2.

-LEGISLATIVE COORDINATING COUNCIL
+GOVERNOR'S DEPARTMENT

+(a) There is appropriated for the above agency from the following special revenue fund or funds for the fiscal year ending June 30, 2021, all moneys now or hereafter lawfully credited to and available in such fund or funds, except that expenditures other than refunds authorized by law shall not exceed the following:

+Coronavirus relief fund - federal fund (252-00-3753).....No limit

-- (a) There is appropriated for the above agency from the following special revenue fund or funds for the fiscal year ending June 30, 2021, all moneys now or hereafter lawfully credited to and available in such fund or funds, except that expenditures other than refunds authorized by law shall not exceed the following: - Provided, That, all moneys in the coronavirus relief fund shall be used for the purposes of relief for the effects of coronavirus in the state of Kansas as set forth in such federal grant or receipt: Provided further, That, the director of the budget shall submit each request of a state agency for expenditures from the coronavirus relief fund during the fiscal year ending June 30, 2021, to the legislative budget committee: And provided further, That, the legislative budget committee shall meet and review each such request of the director of the budget and shall report such committee's recommendation on each such request to the legislative coordinating council: And provided further, That, after receiving recommendations from the legislative budget committee, expenditures may be made from the coronavirus relief fund upon an affirmative vote of the legislative coordinating council in accordance with K.S.A.
-46-1202, and amendments thereto, except that such disbursements and expenditures may be approved while the legislature is in session: And provided further, That, the legislative coordinating council is hereby authorized to approve the disbursement and expenditure of moneys from the coronavirus relief fund for such purposes: And provided further, That, upon receipt of such approval by the legislative coordinating council, the director of accounts and reports is hereby authorized to transfer such moneys from the coronavirus relief fund to a newly created special revenue fund of the requesting state agency: And provided further, That, there is appropriated for such requesting state agency from the newly created special revenue fund or funds for the fiscal year ending June 30, 2021, all moneys now or hereafter lawfully credited to and available in such fund or funds. - Sec.
-3. (a) On the effective date of this act, notwithstanding the provisions of section 189 of chapter 68 of the 2019 Session Laws of Kansas for fiscal year 2020 and section 179 of 2020 Senate Bill No. 66 for fiscal year 2021, for fiscal year 2020 and fiscal year 2021 concerning each federal grant or other federal receipt that is received by a state agency named in chapter 68 of the 2019 Session Laws of Kansas or 2020 Senate Bill No. 66, that concerns moneys from the federal government for aid to the state of Kansas for coronavirus relief as appropriated in section 601(c)(2)(A) of the federal CARES act, public law 116-136, and that is not otherwise appropriated to that state agency for fiscal year 2020 or 2021 by chapter 68 of the 2019 Session Laws of Kansas, 2020 Senate Bill No. 66 or this appropriation act of the 2020 regular session of the legislature, such federal grant or other federal receipt is hereby appropriated for fiscal year 2020 and fiscal year 2021 to the coronavirus relief fund of the legislative coordinating council for the purpose set forth in such federal grant or receipt. - (b) On the effective date of this act, the provisions of section 189 of chapter 68 of the 2019 Session Laws of Kansas for fiscal year 2020 and section 179 of 2020 Senate Bill No. 66 for fiscal year 2021, for fiscal year 2020 and fiscal year 2021 concerning federal grants or other federal receipt that are received by a state agency named in chapter 68 of the 2019 Session Laws of Kansas or 2020 Senate Bill No. 66 and that concerns moneys from the federal government for aid to the state of Kansas for coronavirus relief as appropriated in section 601(c)(2)(A) of the federal CARES act, public law 116-136, shall be null and void and shall have no force and effect.
+Provided, That all moneys in the coronavirus relief fund - federal fund shall be used for the purposes of relief for the effects of coronavirus in the state of Kansas as set forth in such federal grant or receipt: Provided further, That, notwithstanding any law to the contrary, during the fiscal year ending June 30, 2021, no moneys shall be disbursed or expended from the coronavirus relief fund - federal fund by the above agency without the approval of the governor and a majority of the legislative members of the state finance council acting on this matter, which is hereby characterized as a matter of legislative delegation and subject to the guidelines prescribed in K.S.A.
+75-3711c(c), and amendments thereto, except that such disbursements and expenditures may also be approved while the legislature is in session: And provided further, That the state finance council is hereby authorized to approve the disbursement and expenditure of moneys from the coronavirus relief fund - federal fund for such purposes.

+New Sec.
+3. (a) On the effective date of this act, notwithstanding the provisions of section 189 of chapter 68 of the 2019 Session Laws of Kansas for fiscal year 2020 and section 179 of 2020 Senate Bill No. 66 for fiscal year 2021, for fiscal year 2020 and fiscal year 2021 concerning each federal grant or other federal receipt that is received by a state agency named in chapter 68 of the 2019 Session Laws of Kansas or 2020 Senate Bill No. 66, that concerns moneys from the federal government for aid to the state of Kansas for coronavirus relief as appropriated in section 601(c)(2)(A) of the federal CARES act, public law 116-136, and that is not otherwise appropriated to that state agency for fiscal year 2020 or 2021 by chapter 68 of the 2019 Session Laws of Kansas, 2020 Senate Bill No. 66 or this appropriation act of the 2020 special session of the legislature, such federal grant or other federal receipt is hereby appropriated for fiscal year 2020 and fiscal year 2021 to the coronavirus relief fund - federal fund (252-00-3753) of the governor's department for the purpose set forth in such federal grant or receipt and subject to the provisions of section 1 and 2.

+(b) On the effective date of this act, the provisions of section 189 of chapter 68 of the 2019 Session Laws of Kansas for fiscal year 2020 and section 179 of 2020 Senate Bill No. 66 for fiscal year 2021, for fiscal year 2020 and fiscal year 2021 concerning each federal grant or other federal receipt that is received by a state agency named in chapter 68 of the 2019 Session Laws of Kansas or 2020 Senate Bill No. 66 and that concern moneys from the federal government for aid to the state of Kansas for coronavirus relief as appropriated in section 601(c)(2)(A) of the federal CARES act, public law 116-136, shall be null and void and shall have no force and effect.